Turbo: Effective Caching in Differentially-Private Databases: Introduction

 DP systems face a significant challenge that hinders their wider adoption: they struggle to handle large workloads of queries while maintaining a reasonable privacy guarantee.
 This is known as the ``running out of privacy budget'' problem and affects any system, whether DP or not, that aims to release multiple statistics from a sensitive dataset.
 A seminal paper by Dinur and Nissim~\cite{dinur2003revealing} proved that releasing too many accurate linear statistics from a dataset fundamentally enables its reconstruction, setting a lower bound on the necessary error in queries to prevent such reconstruction.
-Successful reconstructions of the US Census 2010 data~\cite{garfinkel2019understanding} and Aircloak's data~\cite{cohen2020linear} from the aggregate statistics released by these entities, exemplify this fundamental limitation.
+Successful reconstructions of the US Census 2010 data~\cite{garfinkel2019understanding} and Aircloak's data~\cite{cohen2020linear} from the aggregate statistics released by these entities exemplify this fundamental limitation.
 DP, while not immune to this limitation, provides a means of bounding the reconstruction risk.
 DP randomizes the output of a query to limit the influence of individual entries in the dataset on the result.
 Each new DP query increases this limit, consuming part of a {\em global privacy budget} that must not be exceeded, lest individual entries become vulnerable to reconstruction.

 Recent work proposed treating the global privacy budget as a {\em system resource} that must be managed and conserved, similar to traditional resources like CPU~\cite{privatekube}.
 When computation is expensive, {\em caching} is a go-to solution: it uses past results to save CPU on future computations.
-Caches are ubiquitous in all computing systems -- from the processor, to operating systems, databases and content distribution networks -- enabling scaling to much larger workloads than would otherwise be afforded with (relatively) limited resources.
-In this paper, we thus ask: {\em How should caching work in DP systems to significantly increase the number of queries they can support under a privacy guarantee?}
+Caches are ubiquitous in all computing systems -- from the processor to operating systems and databases -- enabling scaling to much larger workloads than would otherwise be afforded with fixed resources.
+In this paper, we thus ask: {\em How should caching work in DP systems to significantly increase the number of queries they can support under a privacy guarantee?} While DP theory has explored algorithms to reuse past query results to save privacy budget in future queries, there is no general DP caching system that is effective in common practical settings.